Project TeamAnthony Chan, Michelle Ng

 Building SurveyorWilsmore Nelson Group

-From the architect.
+Text description provided by the architects.
 Renovating and extending a typical Victorian terrace always poses a unique set of challenges.
 The blocks are often long and narrow, with a symmetrical arrangement of period-style bedrooms at the front of the house divided by a central corridor, leading out to a small lean-to structure that was typically constructed in the 1960s and 70s.
 This creates a house that has the 'nice' part of the house at the front, whereas the rear living spaces are often small, dark, cramped and often awkwardly planned.

 So the main challenges with any extension such as this are firstly how to seamlessly transition from the old part of the house to the new, and how to create a sense of spaciousness and light in the new living spaces, whilst sill respecting the original building.